Debora1996/facef-design-apis/15-API-Gateway/05-Response-Transformer/README.md

 ### Opção 1 - A partir do Postman

-- A partir do Postman , executar o request a partir de `Facef-Design-APIs / Kong / 06-Response-Transformer / Doctors by ID`
+- A partir do Postman , executar o request a partir de `Facef-Design-APIs / Gateway / 01-Setup-Kong / Get Patient by ID`

 - O resultado deve ser: